morganster/blog-mean2-final/README.md

 how to run:
 * on terminal type npm install
-* and the type gulp
+* and then type gulp
 * enjoy